richmahn/en_tn/sng/02/intro.md

-# Song of Solomon 02 General Notes #
+# Song of Songs 02 General Notes #

 #### Important figures of speech in this chapter ####